digitalservicebund/digitalcheck-apps/packages/dito/README.md

 ### Docker

-The project includes a Dockerfile to create a Docker Image for the project.
+The project includes a Dockerfile to create a Docker image for the project.

 Because we are using a monorepo, there are a few caveats to be aware of.
 The application relies on components within a shared package, so the most straightforward way is to run docker commands from the root of the application.